ayuxy027/MasterJi/docs/prd.md

 - AR/VR integration for immersive learning
 - Speech-to-text in regional languages
 - Handwriting recognition for mathematical equations

-### Whiteboard Feature (AI-Enhanced Canvas)
-- Interactive canvas interface for students to practice math problems and take notes
-- Figma/Excalidraw-like interface with pen, pencil, eraser, and sticky notes functionality
-- Real-time AI monitoring of canvas for contextual recommendations and operations
-- Multilingual support for text annotations and feedback
-- Handwriting recognition for mathematical equations and text conversion
-- Voice commands for canvas operations
-- Collaborative features for group learning
-- Offline support for continued learning without internet connectivity

 ## Success Metrics